BroadbandForum/usp/specification/e2e-message-exchange/index.md

 `oneof record_type`

+Requiired.
 This element contains one of the types given below:

 `NoSessionContextRecord no_session_context`

 `SessionContextRecord session_context`

-##### NoSessionContextRecord Elements
+#### NoSessionContextRecord Elements

 `bytes payload`

-Optional.
-Repeating list of one or more datagrams.
-When using `TLS` payload security this element can contain multiple entries with each entry containing an encrypted TLS record.
-When using `PLAINTEXT` payload security this element only has 1 entry in the list.

-**R-E2E.1** – When exchanging USP Records between USP Endpoints, a USP Record MUST contain either a `payload`, a `retransmit_id`, or both elements.

-**R-E2E.2** - The target USP endpoint MUST ignore any message that does not contain its own Endpoint Identifier.
+Required.
+The USP Message.

-##### SessionContextRecord Elements
+#### SessionContextRecord Elements

 `uint64 session_id`

-Optional.
+Required.
 Session Context identifier, used to identify the USP Session Context.
-Used only for exchange of USP Records with a E2E Session Context.

 `uint64 sequence_id`

-Optional.
+Required.
 Datagram sequence identifier.
 Used only for exchange of USP Records with a E2E Session Context.
-When used, the field is initialized to zero and incremented after each sent USP Record.
+The field is initialized to zero when starting a new Session Context and incremented after each sent USP Record.

-*Note: Endpoints maintain independent values for `sequence_id`, based on the number of sent records.*
+*Note: Endpoints maintain independent values for received and sent sequence_id for a Session Context, based respectively on the number of received and sent records.*

 `uint64 expected_id`

-Optional.
-Next `sequence_id` the sender is expecting to receive.
-Implicitly acknowledges to the recipient all transmitted datagrams less than `expected_id`.
+Required.
+This element contains the next `sequence_id` the sender is expecting to receive, which implicitly acknowledges to the recipient all transmitted datagrams less than `expected_id`.
 Used only for exchange of USP Records with a E2E Session Context.

 `uint64 retransmit_id`

 Optional.
 Used to request a USP Record retransmission by a USP Endpoint to request a missing USP Record using the missing USP Record's anticipated `sequence_id`.
 Used only for exchange of USP Records with a E2E Session Context.

+**R-E2E.2** – When exchanging USP Records between USP Endpoints, a USP Record MUST contain either a `payload`, a `retransmit_id`, or both elements.

 `PayloadSARState payload_sar_state`